Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 ## Bundle sizes

-The new instruction set has be designed to achieve the goals mentioned above.
+The new instruction set has been designed to achieve the goals mentioned above.
 More accurately, it has been designed to be completely tree-shakeable.
 That means if you don't use a particuliar feature of Angular, the instructions corresponding to that feature won't be in your final bundle.